NemanjaSrdanovic/Webseite_Online-Shop/README.md

 Since the project was implemented on the university server, unfortunately not all features can be tested.

-You can get the best overview by reading the documentation (0157 ---).
+You can get the best overview by reading the documentation (01576891_SRDANOVIC_dokument.pdf) and afterwards analysing the unclear code parts.